Trust Pilot Customer Feedback Mobile

 SHOW FILTERS

 Wood poles used as wood power poles and utility lines have been a vital component of America’s electrical and communication infrastructure for over a hundred years.
-This includes wooden power poles and wooden street poles for lighting.
+This includes wooden power-treated poles and wooden street poles for lighting.
+They are sometimes referred to as telephone poles.

-These poles are made of particular types of pressure-treated wood that are meant to prevent damage from insects, rot, and harsh weather conditions.
+These treated poles are made of particular types of pressure-treated southern yellow pine that are meant to prevent damage from insects, rot, and harsh weather conditions.
 On average, treated wood poles have a service lifespan of 50-plus years.
+This is an extremely long life and is comparable to other durable pole types.
+Other wood species include Douglas fir poles.

-Other pole materials, such as steel and concrete are available, and they have their benefits.
+Other pole materials, such as steel utility poles and concrete utility poles are available, and they have their benefits.
 But wood poles have certain advantages as well.

-Wood poles are inexpensive compared to steel and concrete poles.
+• Wood poles are inexpensive compared to steel and concrete poles.
 They are also quick and easy to install.
+Wood poles need to be treated.
+The treating process infuses the wood cells with a consistent supply of preservative fluid.
+This process allows the poles to last for decades.

 There are three main types of wood used for wooden transmission poles and utility poles: